dortania/OpenCore-Install-Guide/ktext.md

 * [RealtekRTL8111](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases)
   * For Realtek's Gigabit Ethernet
   * Requires OS X 10.8-11(2.2.0), 10.12-13(v2.2.2), 10.14+(2.3.0)
-  * **NOTE: Sometimes Realtek's Gigabit Ethernet can still not work if you have RealtekRTL8111 2.3.0 and OpenCore 0.6.2.
-If you see this issue, try reverting to version 2.2.2 or downgrade OpenCore to version 0.6.1**
+  * **NOTE: Sometimes Realtek's Gigabit Ethernet may not work correctly if you have RealtekRTL8111 v2.3.0.
+If you see this issue, try reverting to version 2.2.2**
 * [LucyRTL8125Ethernet](https://github.com/Mieze/LucyRTL8125Ethernet)
   * For Realtek's 2.5Gb Ethernet
   * Requires macOS 10.15 or newer